jejacks0n/teaspoon/README.md

 ### Pending Specs

-We've normalized pending specs between the two libraries as a service to you.
-Since Jasmine lacks the concept entirely we've added it in, and Mocha has several ways to accomplish it so we thought it's worth noting what we consider the standard to be.
+We've normalized defining a spec as pending between the two libraries as a service to you.
+Since Jasmine lacks the concept entirely we've added it in, and since Mocha has several ways to accomplish it so we thought it would be worth going over what we consider the standard between the two to be.

 To mark a spec as pending you can simply not provide a function as a second argument, or you can use `xit` and `xdescribe`.
 Mocha provides some additional things like `it.skip`, but to keep it consistent we've normalized on what